Towards Robust Representation of Limit Orders Books for Deep Learning Models: Risks of Representations under Adversarial Perturbations

-Intuitively, this perturbation has two impacts from the machine learning point of view.
-Firstly, it shifts the 40-dimensional input space dramatically.
-For example, the Euclidean distance between these two 40-dimensional vectors before and after perturbation is 344.623 whereas actually the total volume of orders applied is only 10.
-This means that the level-based representation scheme does not bring local smoothness.
-Furthermore, it narrows the scope of vision of machine learning models to `observe' the market.
-As shown in the LOB data visualisation plot in Fig. \ref{fig:perturbation}, the gray areas are masked out for the model input after perturbation.
+From this example, we can deduce that the vector representation is more robust under certain perturbations compared with the compressed representation.
+Intuitively, this adversarial perturbation impacts the compressed representation from the machine learning point of view in multiple ways.
+Firstly, it shifts the 20-dimensional input space significantly.
+For example, the L1-norm distance between these two 20-dimensional vectors before and after perturbation is near 400 whereas actually the total volume of orders applied is only 4.
+By contrast, the L1-norm distance of vector representation before and after perturbation is 4.
+This means: 1) the compressed representation scheme based on price levels does not bring local smoothness and 2) it amplifies the perturbation from the market activity to the digital description of the market dramatically and unreasonably.
+Furthermore, this adversarial perturbation may potentially narrow the scope of vision of machine learning models to \textit{observe} the LOB.
+As shown in Fig. \ref{fig:perturbation}, the visible scope for compressed representation narrows down to 9.94-10.06 from the original 9.91-10.08.

-We assume that, such perturbation with tiny amount of orders would ideally have limited impact to the future price movement trend.
-However, risks under perturbations to be even dilated when limit order book data is presented in the current way (level-based).
-In the following sections, we are going to prove this with experimental results.